iip-ecosphere/platform/platform/examples/examples.hm22/README.md

-# IIP-Ecosphere platform examples: HM'22/TddT'22
+# oktoflow platform examples: HM'22/TddT'22

-Source code for the IIP-Ecosphere "Hannover Messe 2022" (HM'22) demonstrator and the extended version to be shown at the exhibition of the "Tage der digitalen Technologien", Berlin (TddT'22).
+Source code for the "Hannover Messe 2022" (HM'22) demonstrator and the extended version to be shown at the exhibition of the "Tage der digitalen Technologien", Berlin (TddT'22).

 ## Project Structure